Climate emergency

 The commitments of the declaration are as follows:

-• Engaging with and listening to all relevant stakeholders, including the members of Warwickshire Youth Parliament, regarding approaches to tackling the climate emergency.
+• Engaging with and listening to all relevant stakeholders, including the members of Warwickshire Youth Parliament, town and parish councils and community groups, regarding approaches to tackling the climate emergency

 How are we becoming carbon-neutral?

-We have adopted a short-term action programme to give momentum to the ambition of becoming carbon-neutral.
-This action plan sets out what we are already doing to reduce energy consumption in our buildings, to generate low carbon energy in the District, to encourage sustainable and active transport in the District, and to support our residents in reducing energy consumption in homes.
+In 2019, we adopted a short-term action plan to give momentum to the ambition of becoming carbon neutral.
+This action plan set out what we were already doing to reduce energy consumption in our buildings, general low carbon energy in the District, to encourage sustainable and active travel in the district and to support our residents in reducing energy consumption in homes.